vapor/docs/docs/deploy/fly.md

 For more options and details, see [the flyctl installation docs](https://fly.io/docs/hands-on/install-flyctl/).

 ## Logging in
-In order to login from your terminal, run the following command:
+To login from your terminal, run the following command:
 ```bash
 fly auth login
 ```